Alleged Stalker Facing New Case for Pretrial Release Violation

 On April 5, Eller-Thomas reportedly stood on the victim’s front porch and refused to leave when she texted him to go away.
-Eller-Thomas only left after the victim told him her parents were viewing him through their Ring doorbell camera.
+He only left after the victim told him her parents were viewing him through their Ring doorbell camera.

 On April 9, the victim texted Eller-Thomas that she does not want him to contact her.
 Eller-Thomas responded “Understandable” and “Thank you,” the arrest report states.

 On May 17, Eller-Thomas began calling the victim from a blocked phone number.
 He attempted to call the victim approximately 60 times over the next two days.
+He also sent four voicemails and called her a derogatory term.

 On June 11, the victim discovered a handwritten note in her room and dirt on her window seal, indicating Eller-Thomas had broken in.